pygfx/wgpu-py/docs/gui.rst

 The auto GUI backend
 --------------------

-The default approach for examples and small applications is to use the automatically selected GUI backend.
-At the moment this selects either the GLFW, Qt, or Jupyter backend, depending on the environment.
+Generally the best approach for examples and small applications is to use the automatically selected GUI backend.
+This ensures that the code is portable across different machines and environments.
+Using ``wgpu.gui.auto`` selects a suitable backend depending on the environment and more.
+See :ref:`interactive_use` for details.

 To implement interaction, the ``canvas`` has a :func:`WgpuAutoGui.handle_event()` method that can be overloaded.
 Alternatively you can use it's :func:`WgpuAutoGui.add_event_handler()` method.
 See the `event spec <https://jupyter-rfb.readthedocs.io/en/stable/events.html>`_ for details about the event objects.

-Also see :ref:`interactive_use`.
-Further, the `triangle auto <https://github.com/pygfx/wgpu-py/blob/main/examples/triangle_auto.py>`_ and `cube <https://github.com/pygfx/wgpu-py/blob/main/examples/cube.py>`_ examples demonstrate the auto gui.
+Also see the `triangle auto <https://github.com/pygfx/wgpu-py/blob/main/examples/triangle_auto.py>`_ and `cube <https://github.com/pygfx/wgpu-py/blob/main/examples/cube.py>`_ examples that demonstrate the auto gui.

 .. code-block:: py